Henit3/DramaMask/README.md

 * Adjust stealth meter behaviour
 * Adjust stealth meter appearance
 * Show only mask outlines when wearing them
+* Allow masks to be attached to players
+* Allow attached masks to have their eyes activated

 ### Roadmap (dependent on feedback)
-* Allow the player to resemble the Masked enemies
-	* Allow the Drama Mask to latch onto the player's face
-	* Allow the player to activate the eyes on the Drama Mask
 * Allow the player to have their hands out like the Masked
+* Sync selected configs with the host

 ### Credits
 Made on request from @tkcool and @pedro9006.